bookofproofs/bookofproofs.github.io/_sources/history/20th-century/lax-anneli.md

 * Anneli seemed determined to do something about this.
 * Around 1960 Anneli approached me about contributing a volume for an upcoming series called The New Mathematical Library that she was editing and that was designed to overcome this reluctance to write mathematical texts for students.
 * Anneli wrote and fine-tuned the manuscript.
+* In the end I'm sure Anneli would have been pleased with the final result: a fine introduction to the geometry of numbers ...
+* The Anneli Lax New Mathematical Library is a continuing legacy and should encourage those mathematicians to write and publish such work ...
 * Niven was approached by Lax in the early 1970's to write a book for the NML.
 * In 1995, the MAA awarded Lax its highest honour: the Yueh-Gin Gung and Dr Charles Y Hu Award for Distinguished Service.
 * Lax was involved in countless activities.